Luis-Federico/Luis-Federico/README.md

 Luis-Federico/Luis-Federico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-The program "Menores.java" in this repository is my best job by the moment.
+The program "Menores.java" in this repository is my best job by the moment(Menor1.java is better).
 I was a student of matemathics in 1992-2000.
 Currently I'm a student of phisics.
 Thank's.